TRANSPORT &

 Your journey continues to the stunning Terrace Houses, once the opulent homes of Ephesus's wealthy denizens during the time of Augustus.
 Admire the beautifully preserved frescoes and mosaics which once adorned the lavish bedrooms, bathrooms, and kitchens.

-The tour subsequently escorts you to the revered House of Virgin Mary, nestled in the Solmissos Mountains, which is officially recognized by the Vatican as the final resting place of Saint Mary.
+The tour subsequently escorts you to the revered House of Virgin Mary, nestled in the Solmissos Mountains, which is officially recognized by the Vatican as the final resting place of Mother Mary.

 Finally, witness the last remnant of the Seven Wonders of the Ancient World at the Temple of Artemis.
 Discover the remains of this once majestic Greek temple, an unforgettable highlight to the tour.